Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Discussion

 \section{Discussion}

-We closely analyzed the causes of performance gaps in LLMs on knowledge-intensive tasks.
-Much of the past work hypothesized that knowledge in parameters is localized to specific languages to explain the cross-lingual gap.
-We demonstrated that parametric knowledge gaps are either absent or non-dominant in LLMs.
-Because we can often retrieve the correct answer in any language by simply ensembling multiple responses or guiding the model to do so.
-Instead, we hypothesized that the gaps are due to increased response variance in target setting.
-We validated our hypothesis through multiple targeted ablations.
-In all, we argue that increased variance in target rather than parametric-knowledge fragmentation as the dominant cause of the cross-lingual gap.
-We hope that an improved understanding of the causes can help in guiding the mitigation efforts.
-We recommend fixing the gaps through post-training since fragmentation of parametric-knowledge is not the dominant cause.
+We closely analyzed the nature of cross-lingual errors in LLMs with knowledge-intensive tasks.
+We argue that increased response variance in target languages is a key cause of cross-lingual gaps.
+We also validate our hypothesis through targeted inference-time techniques that reduce cross-lingual gaps by simply ensembling multiple responses.
+We note that biases could arise from dataset errors.
+However, the datasets under consideration have been carefully vetted by human experts and are marked as having negligible human error.

+Overall, we hope that an improved understanding of the causes of cross-lingual gaps can help guide mitigation efforts (e.g., post-training to alleviate the issue of high response variance in the target language).

-{\bf Future Work and limitations.} (1) We championed some inference-time mitigation strategies that are simple and effective, and leave mitigation through training approaches for future work.
-(2) Our insights may also explain cross-modal (for e.g., performance disparity between text as input vs audio as input) gaps.
+{\bf Future Work and limitations.} (1) We proposed some inference-time mitigation strategies that are simple and effective, and leave mitigation via training for future work.
+(2) Our insights may also explain cross-modal gaps, i.e., performance disparities between text as input vs audio as input.
 We leave such generalizations for future work.
-(3) Our analysis may only apply to the languages covered by our datasets and to languages sufficiently well-represented in the training data, and will surely not apply to unseen (by LLM) languages.
-(4) We demonstrated that variance of responses increases in target but it is unclear what led to it (Appendix~\ref{appendix:sbet}).
-Is increased variance in target a coping mechanism of LLMs to keep perplexity loss from exploding due to cross-language factual inconsistencies in pretraining data?
-We leave such analysis also for future work.
+(3) Our analysis may only apply to the languages covered by our datasets and to languages sufficiently well-represented in the training data, and will not apply to unseen (by LLM) languages.
+(4) We demonstrate that variance of responses increases in the target language, though the underlying cause remains unclear (Appendix~\ref{appendix:sbet}).
+Is increased variance in target a coping mechanism of LLMs to prevent perplexity loss from exploding in the presence of cross-language factual inconsistencies in pretraining data?
+We leave such analysis also for future work. \looseness=-1